Copyright Registration

 Copyright law protects original works of authorship, such as books, films, photographs, paintings, and even choreography.
 In most cases, when a person creates a work, they own the copyright for that work.
-However, a copyright owner gains some very important rights only if they obtain a copyright registration from the U.S. Copyright Office.
+However, a copyright owner only gains some important rights if they obtain a copyright registration from the U.S. Copyright Office.

 Filing a Copyright Infringement Lawsuit